preetisaha/pizza_store/README.md

 	<li>Log-In: Lets a customer to log into his account</li>
 	<li>Shopping Cart: Lets a customer to select a pizza type with different toppings</li>
 	<li>Checkout: Lets a customer to checkout using a CC</li>
-	<li>Order Tracking (Real-Time): Lets a customer to track his order real-time as the pizza preparation and delivery process proceeds</li>
+	<li>Order Tracking (Real-Time): Lets a customer to track his order real-time (using websockets and stomp) as the pizza preparation and delivery process proceeds</li>
 </ul>

 This application has the following employee facing functionalities: